mtrienis/jekyll-mermaid-blog/_posts/2015-08-04-data-pipeline.markdown

 ---
 layout: post
-title:  "Data pipeline and streaming processing"
+title:  "Data pipeline and stream processing"
 date:   2015-08-05 12:00:00
 categories: Apache Spark
 image:
   feature: sample-image-7.jpg
 ---
 A data pipeline is method for shipping data efficiently to various services throughout your system.
 It provides a framework for enabling stream processing.
-That means it's now possible to build real-time dashboards and recommender systems at scale, without massive complexity.
+That means it's now possible to build things like real-time dashboards and recommender systems, at scale, without massive complexity.

 ## The producer consumer model